 Look at your yard at different times of day, from different angles and in different weather conditions.
-Take pictures to help you remember what it looks like.
 Learn where the sunlight falls, where the shade pockets are, where the rain pools.
 Choose plants adapted to your yard's conditions and your area's hardiness Zone.
-Here, hostas thrive in the shade of big trees.USDA Zone mapRead about the best plants for a sloping yard
+Here, homeowners turned a wet trouble spot into a lush and Earth-friendly oasis by capturing the rain.

-Landscaping -- labor, plants and materials -- may be much more expensive than you think.
-Do some comparison-shopping at local garden centers, and check prices at online nurseries, too.
+Landscaping—labor, plants and materials—may be much more expensive than you think.
+Do some comparison-shopping at local garden centers, and check prices at online nurseries.
 Create a budget and a priority list if you're not able to afford everything at once.

 Almost anything can look good on paper, but a year down the road, cool ideas can become problems.
 Will you really prune that rose or aggressive vine?
 Will you keep the fence painted and sealed?
 Will you clean and maintain your pond or fountain?
 Plan plants and features you know you can handle.

 Curves, angles and free-form, flowing edges add interest to landscape design.
-Use curves -- such as paths, fences and edging -- to draw attention to a special place (such as a gazebo) or a special planting.
-At left, feverfew, 'Hyperion' daylilies and yellow Marguerite daisies line a curving path to the front door.
+Use curves—such as paths, fences and edging—to draw attention to or through a special place, such as this curving path through a shady area at the former home of J.K.
+Lilly in Indiana.

 It's OK to have a separate vegetable garden, but it's not essential.
 A vegetable garden mingling with flowers or disguised as one more flowing border garden can be just as fruitful and more aesthetic than a rectangular plot plunked in the middle of a lawn.
 Here, red Crocosmia and orange cosmos spice up a bed around a cucumber vine.

 Focal points in a garden don't have to be big and expensive.
-A hand-painted birdhouse finds a home among coneflowers and other bright plantings.
+A hand-painted birdhouse can find a home among coneflowers and other bright plantings.
 A small fountain might be just the tonic for a bland patio.
 Drop some garden art in the middle of a flowerbed.

-Include plants with variegated and colorful foliage to give seasonlong color to your landscape.
+Include plants with variegated and colorful foliage to give season-long color to your landscape.
 A burgundy-tinted leaf doesn't fade like a flower blossom; it lingers all season.
 Some plants, such as ornamental grasses and red-twig dogwood, also provide visual interest even through a long Midwest winter.
-At left, hostas, ferns and other shade-loving plants lend lush foliage.

 The eye loves contrasts.
 Texture, color and shape can all provide contrast in a garden.
 Here, salvias, azaleas, miniature bearded irises and Euonymus shroud retaining walls.

 If your lawn or plants suddenly develop problems such as spots, holes or discoloration, identify the culprit.
-Look into soil conditions, sunlight, watering, fertilization, mowing, pests (such as the beetle damage shown at left) and diseases.
+Look into soil conditions, sunlight, watering, fertilization, mowing, pests (such as the beetle damage shown) and diseases.
 If you're unsure of the problem, contact your county extension office or visit a local gardening center for help.
 Quick identification can save your landscaping.